sbecker11/flock-of-postcards/README.md

 - Once selected, a postcard or business card is temporarily moved above the flock where is not subject to motion parallax.
 - Click on a postcard to select and scroll its resume line item into view.
 - Click on a resume line item to select and scroll its postcard into view.
-- The canvas viewport shows "bullseye" with a plus sign at canvas center, where parallax effect is zero.
+- The canvas viewport shows "BullsEye" with a plus sign at canvas center, where parallax effect is zero.
-- FocalPoint defaults back to the viewport center bullseye when it leaves the canvas.
+- FocalPoint defaults back to the viewport center BullsEye when it leaves the canvas.
 - The focalPoint starts tracking the mouse as soon as it re-enters the canvas area.
 - Canvas auto-scrolling starts when the focalPoint is in top or bottom quqrter of the canvas.
 - Autoscrolling stops when the focalPoint moves to viewport center and when the mouse leaves the canvas.